exhu/miod/docs/codegen.rst

 Compiler produces CMakeLists.txt for compilation, linking, installing.

-If a package is being build then targets, version etc. cmake files are generated to be used with find_package().
+If a package is being built then targets, version etc. cmake files are generated to be used with find_package().

 Code generated from source packages is put into package named subdirectories